• Log in

 • Visual email automation builder.
 Map out complex customer journeys with a clear, visual interface that simplifies automation and makes scaling easy;

 • Exceptional deliverability.
-Reach the inbox—not the spam folder—with built-in best practices, optimized sending infrastructure, and proactive reputation monitoring.
+Reach the inbox—not the spam folder—with built-in best practices, optimized sending infrastructure, and proactive reputation monitoring;

-Sender is a solid choice for small businesses and beginners, offering an intuitive interface and essential marketing features at a budget-friendly price.
+When it comes to GetResponse vs. Sender, Sender is a solid choice for small businesses and beginners, offering an intuitive interface and essential marketing features at a budget-friendly price.
 It also covers all the bases—newsletters, automation, and audience segmentation—without overwhelming users.
-However, for those needing a well-rounded platform with conversion funnels, webinar hosting, and essential email marketing tools, GetResponse stands out as the better choice.

 2. Mailchimp — Email Marketing Tool with Landing Page Builder